 - Reduced Tuition For Military - These institutions offer tuition discounts for members of the U.S. Armed Forces.

-Not all institutions are going to adhere to all of these categories or participate in every student-Veteran benefits program.
-However, I do think that receiving credit for military experience is the most important consideration when searching for a college or university to attend.
+Not all institutions are going to adhere to all of these categories or participate in every student-veteran benefits program.
+However, one area that can really save you time and money is receiving credit for military experience.
+This is definitely something to take in to account when considering which college or university to attend.

-If Veterans or military personnel are able to acquire credit for military training, they are already helping to drive down another important factor, the price of an education.
-More credits acquired equals less courses to take for that particular degree.
+If veterans or military personnel are able to acquire credit for military training, they are already helping to drive down another important factor, the price of an education.
+More credits acquired equals less courses to take for that degree.

-In my ranking, earning credit is the most important factor when searching for a college or university as a veteran or military personnel.
+In this ranking, earning credit is an extremely important factor when searching for a college or university as a veteran or military personnel.

 Now for the comparison.

-While Princeton University is #1 in the National Colleges Rankings from US News & World Report, I found that Princeton only awards credit for the CLEP exam.
+While Princeton University is #1 in the National Colleges Rankings from US News & World Report, Princeton only awards credit for the CLEP exam.